A Leadership Function of the Texas Education Agency

 To begin with the end in mind means to start

 It means to know where you are going so that you better understand

 where you are now and so that the steps you take are always in the right direction.

 Stephen R. Covey

 The Texas Transition website is an activity of the Student-Centered Transitions Network (SCTN) in collaboration with the Texas Education Agency (TEA).
 The SCTN consists of the transition specialists or consultants from each of the 20 regional Education Service Centers (ESCs) throughout the state of Texas.
 These ESCs form the core of the network as non-regulatory outreach for the TEA and as the resource and support systems to school districts in each region.
-The SCTN is led by The Eleanor and Charles Garrett Center on Transition and Disability Studies at Sam Houston State University and five ESCs that represent the diversity of Texas: Region 4 ESC in Houston, Region 10 ESC in Richardson, Region 12 ESC in Waco, Region 13 ESC in Austin, and Region 20 ESC in San Antonio.
+The SCTN is led by The Eleanor and Charles Garrett Center on Transition and Disability Studies at Sam Houston State University and three ESCs that represent the diversity of Texas: Region 10 ESC in Richardson, Region 13 ESC in Austin, and Region 20 ESC in San Antonio.